unclecode/promptuner/README.md

-# PromptTuner
+# Promptuner
+## Turning small task descriptions into mega prompts automatically 🪄✨

-🚀 **PromptTuner** is an open-source library that converts simple task descriptions into detailed, high-quality prompts for any large language model.
-With PromptTuner, even small models can achieve remarkable results by extracting perfect JSON, making function calls, creating structured outputs, and performing complex reasoning and analytical tasks.
+🚀 **promptuner** is an open-source library that converts simple task descriptions into detailed, high-quality prompts for any large language model.
+With promptuner, even small models can achieve remarkable results by extracting perfect JSON, making function calls, creating structured outputs, and performing complex reasoning and analytical tasks.

 ## Features